RussOakham/wanderlust-recipes/README.md

 ### **Media**

-The photos and images used for this site were obtained from.
+The photos and images used for this site were obtained.

 * [**Shutterstock**](https://www.shutterstock.com/): From the following contributors;
   - [Wanderlust Logo](static/images/wanderlust.png) - [Sloth Astronaut](https://www.shutterstock.com/g/Sloth+Astronaut)